-- Added support for AMD drivers for Windows up to 21.7.2.
-Please note that Radeon VII cards will not work with drivers 21.6.1 and higher - you need to use old drivers for these cards to work correctly
+- Added support for AMD drivers for Windows prior to 21.7.2.
+Please note that Radeon VII cards will not work with drivers 21.6.1 and above - you need to use older drivers for these cards to work correctly

 - Added support for AMD Linux drivers up to 21.20 (use old drivers for Vega.
 Or Radeon VII cards as they won't work from 21.20)

 - Many other fixes and small improvements